werf/werf/README.md

 </p>
 ___

-**werf** is a solution for implementing efficient and consistent software delivery to Kubernetes.
-It covers the entire life cycle of CI/CD and related artifacts, gluing commonly used tools (Git, Buildah, Helm, K8s) and facilitating best practices.
+**werf** is a cross-platform CLI tool for using in your CI system to easily implement best-practice full-cycle CI/CD to Kubernetes leveraging familiar and reliable technologies like Dockerfile, Helm, Git and Buildah.

 ## [How it works?](https://werf.io/how_it_works.html)